Aedan-Johnson/CyberPatriot-Toolkit/README.md

 ## What is this?

-This PowerShell script is my all-in-one for CyberPatriot Windows rounds, but anyone can use it for system hardening, maintenance, or quick setups. **Everything in the script was built by a student competitor, for other students or beginners.**
+This PowerShell script is my all-in-one for CyberPatriot Windows rounds, but anyone can use it for system hardening, maintenance, or quick setups. **Everything in the script was built by a student for real competition needs.**

 It gives you:
 - **Menu-based Windows security-hardening:** Easily run CIS and CyberPatriot-required fixes.
 - **Installer menu for security/utilities:** Click and install legit programs
 - **Antivirus detector:** Quickly checks if any AV is running—including Microsoft Defender status.
+- **Auto-downloader for program installers:** If your installer files are missing, the script will try to fetch the latest version automatically from their official website.

 ---